Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 BHT (butylated hydroxytoluene) is a synthetic antioxidant commonly used as a preservative to prevent the oxidation of fats and oils in food products.
-BHT is a synthetic antioxidant preservative considered safe for topical use during pregnancy in the small amounts found in skincare products.
+BHT is an antioxidant preservative considered safe in this reviewed pregnancy formula.

 ceteareth 20